planetfederal/qgis-mgrs-tools-plugin/docs/source/installation.rst

 .. note::

-   If you are using |BLQGIS|, the *Boundless Connect plugin* should be installed by defautt.
+   If you are using |BLQGIS|, the *Boundless Connect plugin* should be installed by default.
 Otherwise, if you are using QGIS from one of the community's installers, you can install the *Boundless Connect plugin* by setting up the `Boundless QGIS Plugin Repository`_ in the QGIS plugin manager.

 Install from repository
 -----------------------